guyfromtheke/guyfromtheke/content/posts/kubernetes_upgrade_homelab.md

 ## Introduction

 In this blog post, I'll share my experience upgrading a K3s Kubernetes cluster in a homelab environment from v1.31.6 to v1.32.3.
 This upgrade involved a master node and three worker nodes, presenting various challenges and learning opportunities along the way.
+I'll also add to the fact that i upgraded my internal dns infrastructure so that i resolve all my nodes in my homelab to resolve to gftke.local domain

 ## Environment Overview